 The National Safe Haven Alliance

 The National Safe Haven Alliance (NSHA), established in 2004, works to promote safe haven laws in Minnesota, as well as other states across the country.
 They support state efforts to prevent incidents of infanticide and newborn abandonment by making safe haven laws and locations known to at-risk mothers and/or parents.
-NSHA has a wide support network that promotes safe haven laws through media outreach programs, public-service announcements, educational materials, and national crisis counseling hotline.
+The NSHA has a wide support network that promotes safe haven laws through media outreach programs, public-service announcements, educational materials, and a national crisis counseling hotline.

 Studies show that many young or underage mothers abandon their newborns because they can’t provide adequate care.
 In many abandonment cases, young mothers are not married, still living at home with parents, living on the streets, or suffering from drug addiction.
 NSHA provides information and help to at-risk mothers that save newborn lives.